-The Company may pledge or otherwise provide financial assets to collateralize repurchase agreements, securities loan agreements and other financing agreements, to cover customer short sales and to satisfy margin deposits at clearing and depository organizations.
-Certain of these pledged assets may be sold or repledged or otherwise used by the secured parties and are identified as financial instruments owned (pledged to various parties) on the Consolidated Statement of Financial Condition.
+The Company may pledge or otherwise use financial assets to collateralize repurchase agreements, securities loan agreements and other financing agreements, to cover customer short sales and to satisfy margin deposits at clearing and depository organizations.
+Certain of these pledged assets may be sold or repledged or otherwise used by the secured parties and are identified as financial instruments owned and securities received as collateral (pledged to various parties) on the Consolidated Statement of Financial Condition.